mk2514k/mk2514k/README.md

 Not just studying cybersecurity; building it.
 Every project here is functional tooling or documented methodology, not tutorial output.
-Targeting SOC Analyst roles with a clear progression toward Red Team / Purple Team
+Targeting SOC Analyst roles with a clear progression toward Red Team / Purple Team.

 ---